zaraktariq/chicago-crash-data/proposal.md

 shed light on the delicate balance required for safe and sustainable urban mobility.

 **Deliverables:** By the end of February, the deliverables for this project will include:
+1. Conncetion to the API and a basic understanding of its use.
+I hope to be able to access the data in all 4 portals relaibily.
+Further than that I hope to be able to demonstrate a basic analysis of the data under consideration.
+Further deliverables will include:
 1. Comprehensive Data Analysis Report: This report will include an examination of datasets described above.
 The aim will be to provide a statistical analysis, complete with a visual component to be determined later.
 2. Data Visualization: This would allow regular uses to view crashes, hopefully by location, car type, and severity.
+3. Academic paper: This would allow for a more in-depth explination of the finding of this project to those with decision makeing ability.

+**Resource and Assistance Requirements:** This project will be done using the Python-based tools ``pandas``, ``matplotlib.pyplot``, and JetBrains, ``Pycharm``.
+Access to data will be established via the Socrata API, supported by the Chicago Data Portal.
+There will also be a potential need to use the services of Google Maps.
+I will be using the help of the course instructor at lenght.

+**Work Schedule:** Every week I intend to put 10 hours into the project.
+At the conclusion of every hour I will record questions and stumbling blocks, with the aim of bringing these issues to the course instructor.
+These 10 hours will primarily be used to write the code of the datamineing, and the of the analyss.
+However, I am also aware that much of the time will be spent reading documentation, course material, or other supplemential aid.

+ **In conclusion** this proposal aims to analyze Chicago pedestrian traffic accidents, exploring correlations between vehicle size, pedestrian injuries, and the proximity of speed cameras.
+The deliverables include a comprehensive data analysis report, data visualization tools, and an academic paper, contributing valuable insights to urban safety.
+Utilizing Python tools, Socrata API, and potential Google Maps integration, the project ensures a systematic approach.
+The commitment to weekly hours, collaboration with the instructor, and structured problem-solving underline the dedication to a rigorous and impactful analysis.